John Part: 2003–2005: Triumphs and regrets

-But the disappointment was nothing compared to what would occur in the new year, as 2004 began with one of Part's most disastrous defeats of all.
-The Canadian entered the 2004 PDC World Championship as the reigning champion, but was unable to win even a single match in the defence of his title.
-He was given a bye to the third round, where he came up against debutant Mark Dudbridge but was stunned in a 4–3 defeat.
+2004 began with another defeat.
+The Canadian entered the 2004 PDC World Championship as the reigning champion, but did not win any match in the defence of his title.
+He was given a bye to the third round, where he came up against debutant Mark Dudbridge but lost 4–3.
 Phil Taylor would go on to retake the World Championship crown with a 7–6 win over Kevin Painter in the final.
 In 2004, Part had much success in North America, where he again won the Canadian Open and Canadian National Championships, as well as winning the Golden Harvest North American Cup.
 Despite Taylor regaining the PDC World Championship, Part once again defeated 'The Power' in the 2004 UK Open quarter-final, with an 8–6 win.
-Part would then go on to reach his only major final of 2004 at the same event, but would once again fail to consolidate as he was soundly beaten 11–6 in the final by Roland Scholten.
-At the 2004 World Matchplay, Part began with a 10–0 whitewash of Colin Monk in the first round, and then had an epic win over Bob Anderson in the second round, where Part survived four match darts against him and eventually won in a tiebreak by 17–15.
+Part would then go on to reach his only major final of 2004 at the same event, but was soundly beaten 11–6 in the final by Roland Scholten.
+At the 2004 World Matchplay, Part began with a 10–0 whitewash of Colin Monk in the first round, and then beat Bob Anderson in the second round, where Part survived four match darts against him and eventually won in a tiebreak by 17–15.
 In his quarter final match against Andy Jenkins, Part struggled for much of the match and trailed 7–11, but Part fought his way back to eventually win 16–14, setting up a highly anticipated semi final match against Taylor, with Part having won 3 of his previous 4 matches against Taylor on Sky Sports.
-Despite Part's recent wins over Taylor on TV, Part started the semi final against Taylor very poorly, averaging in the low 80s and seeing Taylor cruise to an incredible 10–0 lead on a mid 90s average, as the 150/1 shot of a 17–0 whitewash looked a possibility.
+Despite Part's recent wins over Taylor on TV, Part started the semi-final against Taylor poorly, averaging in the low 80s and seeing Taylor cruise to a 10–0 lead on a mid 90s average, as the 150/1 shot of a 17–0 whitewash looked a possibility.
 However, Part improved his game from the eleventh leg onwards, but losing the first 10 legs had left Part with far too much to do.
-Part restored plenty of respectability after his poor start, but Taylor won the match 17–8.
+Taylor won the match 17–8.
 After beating Part, Taylor went on to beat Mark Dudbridge 18–8 in the final, to win his fifth consecutive World Matchplay title and his seventh World Matchplay title in all.